(1) This Chapter deals with the transfer of personal data to third countries or international organisations, as follows—

 (c) section 78 makes special provision about subsequent transfers of personal data.

-(2) In this Chapter, “relevant authority”, in relation to a third country, means any person based in a third country that has (in that country) functions comparable to those
+(2) In this Chapter, “relevant authority”, in relation to a third country, means any person based

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.